 - In the Locate pane, in the search box, click Delete to remove the temporary marker.

 - Make the Attributes pane active.
-Click in the NAME text box and replace the x,y coordinates with Stratford Mountain House.
+On the Attributes tab, click in the NAME text box and replace the x,y coordinates with Stratford Mountain House.
 Press the Tab key.

-- For TYPE, type Hotel and press the Tab key.
+- In the TYPE box, type Hotel and press the Tab key.

 - In the Contents pane, right-click the Lodgings layer and click Attribute Table .
 Scroll to the bottom of the table.